What is mental health?

 People are confronting new mental health difficulties as remote employment, continuous digital connection, and social changes become more commonplace.

-Burnout, anxiety, and depression are becoming increasingly common, emphasizing the need of developing skills and behaviors to promote resilience and emotional balance.
+Burnout, anxiety, and depression are becoming increasingly common, emphasizing the need for developing skills and behaviors to promote resilience and emotional balance.

 Determinants of mental health